-A gentle, prideful reminder of why dog breeders do what we do, the legendary dogs that enable us and the people who inspire us, by a breeder of over 300 AKC Champions.
+A gentle, prideful reminder of why dog breeders do what we do, the legendary dogs that enable us and the people who inspire us, by a Hall Of Fame Breeder of over 300 AKC Champions.

 Then, memories flooding back because it was my husband who had inspired me to write it, I reached up to the top library shelf and retrieved The World Of The Akita - T.F.H. publications © 1996 and yep, there it was in "Chapter Eight – Breeding The Best".

 I sat there lost in thought, aching for Bill Andrews who made being "a good breeder" possible; his intuitiveness about which bitch to keep and his strong arms to hold me when I cried over a lost puppy.
 I think about how others are struggling with their own dreams and genetic puzzles and the pups that didn't turn out.
 If this old article helps you stay the path, I'm happy to share it. (reprint permission granted, see terms below)

 ABOUT BEING A BREEDER - INTRODUCTION

 There's only one path to success as a breeder and it's mostly uphill, winding across the rocky terrain of commitment in such a way as to get a lot of people lost.
 We can set goals by the dozens, be blessed with good looks, good dogs and a huge bank account.
 We may hire the best handlers, read all the right books, and travel in the best circles.
 We can soak up knowledge like a sponge and spew out platitudes by the hour.
 All may bring short term satisfaction but there's only one thing which earns respect from one's peers and lasting success as a breeder.

 It is unwavering commitment to ethics and excellence.
 AKC records reveal that it takes about five years before most people give up.
 Only a handful spurn the short cuts, and making a personal resolution to arrive at their destination, begin the climb to high ground.